MGreif/PCILeech_DMA_Proxy/README.md

 Thanks again to @ulfrisk for your amazing work on [PCILeech](https://github.com/ufrisk/pcileech), [MemProcFS](https://github.com/ufrisk/MemProcFS) and [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga).
 This is such a powerful tool for forensics and offensive (pentest/red-team) duty.

-Thanks to the creator of the DMALibrary who put so much effort in seamlessly integrating common logic into lowerlevel VMM.dll calls and taking care of many additional functionality (mempages, etc...)
+Thanks to Metick, the creator of the [DMALibrary](https://github.com/Metick/DMALibrary) who put so much effort in seamlessly integrating common logic into lowerlevel VMM.dll calls and taking care of many additional functionality (mempages, etc...)